wxWidgets/wxWidgets/docs/contributing/how-to-add-new-msvs-version.md

 - Add the new solution file `build/msw/wx_vcNN.sln` (where `NN` is the internal IDE version), typically by opening an existing solution in the new IDE and letting it to update it.
+- Add the new solution files `samples/samples_vcNN.sln`, `tests/test_vcNN.sln`
+  and `tests/test_gui_vcNN.sln` in a similar way.
+- Add the new version to the instructions in `how-to-add-new-sample.md` in this directory.
 - Discard changes to the project files that were done by the IDE during the update and instead update `build/msw/wx_config.props` and add a new condition checking `VisualStudioVersion` value for choosing the value of